PhysioMio:

 Upper-body Exosuit

-We developed a new wearable sensor system that continuously measures kinematic and neurophysiological (EMG) signals of the upper body targeted for stroke patients with an armparesis
+We developed a new exosuit that actively supports human upper-body movements targeted for stroke patients with an armparesis.

 Active Wearable Exosuit